bhamrick/precision_system/04-one-major.md

     * 4♥️!
 Maximum, 5+ cards in the other major
 * 2♠️!/3♥️!
 Weak jump shift: Less than constructive values with the suit bid.
 * 3♣️!
 Weak jump shift: Less than constructive values and long clubs.
 * 3♦️!
-Weak jump shift: Less than constructive values and long clubs.
+Weak jump shift: Less than constructive values and long diamonds.
 * 3♥️!/3♠️!
 Preemptive raise.
 Less than invitational with 4+ card support.
 * 4♥️!/4♠️!
 To play, no slam interest.